 Cherryl Arnold joined the Doctoral Scholars Program as special assistant to the program in 2016.
 She assists with enhancing and expanding services for program scholars and graduates; provides direct scholar services; and helps develop DSP writing projects for state and institutional leadership.

-Tricia P. Avery is the special assistant to the SREB president.
+Tricia P. Avery is a special assistant to the SREB president.
 In this role, she manages the president’s calendar and handles the organization’s meeting planning.
 She plans many activities for the SREB Board, including the annual meeting, Legislative Work Conference, Legislative Advisory Council and special commissions, and solicits bids from hotels and negotiates lodging contracts and rental car agreements.
 In 2016, she retired from serving as SREB’s HR director — a position she held since 2000.

 As director of the Southern Regional Education Board’s Go Alliance, Alice Anne Bailey helps states develop and implement policies, support programs and communications techniques to increase the number of students who would be the first in their families to attend college.
 She also directs the Go Alliance Academy, which provides rigorous professional development and education for in-service and pre-service school counselors and educators.
 At SREB, she has managed many multi-state education projects and authored numerous reports that range from middle grades to adult education.